elvinv123/RoadRunner/README.md

 ![logo](./src/images/roadrunner.png)
 ## Background & Overview
-RoadRuner is a JavaScript car game in which the user drives his car around traffic collecting gold coins for extra points
+RoadRunner is a JavaScript car game in which the user drives his car around traffic collecting gold coins for extra points
 ## Functionality and MVPs
 - **Player uses up, right, left, and down arrow keys to control the car**
 - **Gold coins add 100 points to the player's score**